cossacklabs/product-docs/acra/guides/advanced-integrations/client-side-integration-with-acra-connector.md

 ### Acra example usage scenario

 You can encrypt the sensitive data by generating AcraStructs with AcraWriter anywhere across your app.
-Send INSERTS/UPDATES to the database either through AcraConnector or directly via a separate connection.
+Send INSERT / UPDATE queries to the database either through AcraConnector or directly via a separate connection.

 You can decrypt AcraStructs by sending database requests to AcraConnector and receive responses that went through AcraServer.